andreashuebner/sqltester/README.md

 The final table with all test cases ist just a union of the test results in the tables:

 **error_description**: One row with error description for each test case if test cases failed.

+## Getting started
+You can just install sqltester with pip install sqltester, but you can also just clone the Git Repo.
+For production, only the following files are required: